ChonyiLama/flashcardApp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### This is a simple flashcard app I created to revisit Angular and practice some Tibetan, an ongoing pursuit!
-## Vocab words are automatically displayed from vocabwords.xlsx in assets folder
+### Vocab words are automatically displayed from vocabwords.xlsx in assets folder.
+Hover over card to flip.